cj-juntunen/security-framework-linters/docs/examples/github-actions-example.md

 ## Overview

-This guide demonstrates how to integrate compliance linting into GitLab CI/CD pipelines.
-These examples show how to scan code for PCI DSS and SOC 2 compliance violations automatically and integrate results with GitLab Security Dashboard.
+This guide demonstrates how to integrate compliance linting into GitHub Actions workflows.
+These examples show how to scan code for PCI DSS and SOC 2 compliance violations automatically on every pull request and push.

-## Benefits of GitLab CI Integration
+## Benefits of GitHub Actions Integration

-- Automated compliance checking in merge requests
+- Automated compliance checking on every code change
-- Integration with GitLab Security Dashboard
+- Block non-compliant code from merging
-- SAST report generation for vulnerability tracking
+- Generate compliance reports for audit trails
-- Pipeline gating to prevent non-compliant merges
+- Integration with GitHub Security tab via SARIF uploads
-- Artifact storage for audit trails
+- No additional infrastructure required

 ---